kristian-lange-tw/JATOS_docs_v3/pages/Whats-JATOS.md

 JATOS (Just Another Tool for Online Studies) helps you set up and run your online studies on your own server.

+---

+Please complete our short survey on how (much) you use JATOS (ca. 3 min).
+It’s very important for us!

+---

 ### JATOS at a glance:
 * Run studies on your **own server**.
 This means that you keep complete control over who can access your result data and can comply with your ethics.
 * Studies run on **mobile phones, tablets, desktops, and lab computers** - any device with a browser.